jwngr/gdg-summit/README.md

-# gdg-summit
-Slides and code from my 2015 GDG Global Summit presentation
+# 2015 GDG Global Summit Presentation

+# Video

+Coming soon!

+# Slides

+Coming soon!

+# Code

+You can find the sample code from my live coded Firebase chat client in the [`chat/`](./chat) directory.
+I even threw in some [sample security rules](./chat/rules.json) which I didn't get to in the actual talk.